OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 2. Start the frontend

-    In another bash shell go to `demo-app` and run:
+    Open another shell and go to `demo-app` and run:

     ``` bash
     yarn start